gmaggiotti/quantum/README.md

 ### Rotation Gates

-- \+ (X): Rotates the state to its opposite, equivalent to a 180° rotation around the X axis.
+- NOT gate (\+) : Rotates the state to its opposite, equivalent to a 180° rotation around the X axis.
-- Z: Rotates the state 180° around the Z axis, modifying the phase of the qubit.
+- Z: Rotates the state 180° around the Z axis, modifying the phase of the qubit. (modifies the phase of the qbit)
-- H (Hadamard): Applies a 180° rotation around the axis between X and Z, transforming a qubit from a single state (e.g., 0) to a superposition of states (e.g., 0 and 1).
+- H (Hadamard): Applies a 180° rotation around the axis between X and Z, transforming a qubit from a state 0 into a superposition of states (e.g., 0 and 1).
+Same works if the initial state was 1

 ### Particularities